-The PCRF will determine that the UE has an IP-CAN session if the IP address (IPv4 or IPv6) received over the Rx interface matches the IPv4 address or IPv6 prefix received via one or more of the following interfaces: Gx interface and S9 interface, and if the UE identity is used to assist the association, the UE identity received over the Rx interface matches the UE identity received via one or more of the following interfaces: Gx interface and S9 interface.NOTE 1: In case the UE identity in the IP-CAN and the application level identity for the user are of different kinds, the PCRF needs to maintain, or have access to, the mapping between the identities.
+If the Domain identity is not used to assist association, the PCRF will determine that the UE has an IP-CAN session if the IP address (IPv4 or IPv6) received over the Rx interface matches the IPv4 address or IPv6 prefix received via one or more of the following interfaces: Gx interface and S9 interface, and if the UE identity is used to assist the association, the UE identity received over the Rx interface matches the UE identity received via one or more of the following interfaces: Gx interface and S9 interface.

+If the Domain identity is used to assist association, the PCRF will determine that the UE has an IP-CAN session if the Domain identity received over the Rx interface matches the PCEF Identity received via the Gx interface, and the IP address (IPv4 or IPv6) received over the Rx interface matches the IPv4 address or IPv6 prefix received via the Gx interface.

+NOTE 3: In case the UE identity in the IP-CAN and the application level identity for the user are of different kinds, the PCRF needs to maintain, or have access to, the mapping between the identities.
 Such mapping is not subject to specification within this TS.

-NOTE 2: An IPv6 address provided over Rx matches an IPv6 prefix provided over Gx or S9 if the IPv6 address belongs to the IPv6 (sub-)network prefix.As a result from the session binding function, the PCRF identifies what IP-CAN session the current AF session is related with.
+NOTE 4: An IPv6 address provided over Rx matches an IPv6 prefix provided over Gx or S9 if the IPv6 address belongs to the IPv6 (sub-)network prefix.

+NOTE 5: The PCRF derives the PCEF identity from the Origin-Host AVP of the CCR command received from the PCEF.
+The PCRF has the mapping between the PCEF Identity received from the PCEF and the domain Identity received over the Rx interface.

+As a result from the session binding function, the PCRF identifies what IP-CAN session the current AF session is related with.
 If the PCRF is not capable of executing the Session Binding, the PCRF shall issue an AA-Answer command to the AF with a negative response.